uphold/docs/_authentication.md

   - `https://sandbox.uphold.com`
   - `https://api-sandbox.com`

-**Please use the correct Endpoint for your scenario.** For documentation proposes we are going to use the sandbox Urls.
+Please use the correct **endpoint** for your scenario.
+For documentation proposes we are going to use the sandbox Urls.